Associate Faculty – Psychology

 Respond Promptly to Grade Determination.
 The Associate Faculty member should submit grades for any assignments, discussion board exercises, and exams and course completion according to the established requirements.

-Input Final Grades in WebReg and into the Blackboard Grade Center (if applicable).
+Input Final Grades into the Blackboard Grade Center.

-All Associate Faculty must have as a minimum, a Master’s degree and significant related experience in their area of instruction.
+A Master’s degree in psychology is required (minimum) and significant related experience in their area of instruction.
+A Master’s in other closely related fields will be considered depending on the course.
 In addition, each Associate Faculty member must have college transcripts (official) on file with Associate Experience in order to be considered for employment.
 Each Associate Faculty member will also complete a training session prior to his/her first teaching assignment at Post University.

 As a member of our Post University team, the individual will share in a 130-year tradition of helping people achieve their personal and professional goals.
 Located in Waterbury, Connecticut, Post University has a vibrant campus and an excellent online program.
 Founded in 1890, Post University is a student-focused, career-driven university committed to providing students with the knowledge, personal skills, and experience required to be leaders in their chosen fields

 Interested candidates should forward cover letter, resume, and three references to Post University Associate Experience.